istio/istio.io/content/en/docs/setup/platform-setup/azure/index.md

     $ wget https://raw.githubusercontent.com/Azure/aks-engine/master/examples/service-mesh/istio.json
     {{< /text >}}

-   Note: It is possible to use other api model definitions which will work with Istio.
-The MutatingAdmissionWebhook and ValidatingAdmissionWebhook admission control flags and RBAC are enabled by default.
-See [aks-engine api model default values](https://github.com/Azure/aks-engine/blob/master/docs/topics/clusterdefinitions.md) for further information.
+   Note: It is possible to use other API model definitions which will work with Istio.
+The `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` admission control flags and RBAC are enabled by default.
+See [`aks-engine` API model default values](https://github.com/Azure/aks-engine/blob/master/docs/topics/clusterdefinitions.md) for further information.

 1. Deploy your cluster using the `istio.json` template.
 You can find references to the parameters in the